mit-orcd/orcd-docs-edit/docs/glossary.md

 #### CLI (Command Line Interface)
 A text-based user interface used to interact with software and operating systems by typing commands into a console or terminal.

+#### Conda Environment
+A self-contained directory that includes a set of installed packages and libraries, managed by the Conda package manager.
+Conda is typically used to manage Python environments.

 #### Container
 A lightweight, standalone, and executable software package that includes everything needed to run a piece of software, including the code, runtime, libraries, and system tools.
 Containers are isolated from each other and the host system, allowing for consistent and reproducible environments across different computing platforms.